saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 To ensure compatibility with these variables, make sure that you're using the latest version of Sauce Connect Proxy ([download here](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863)).

-## List of Sauce Connect Proxy Command-Line Arguments
+## Sauce Connect Proxy Command-Line Options

 <table>
   <tr>